William Camden: Remaines Concerning Britain

-Camden's Remaines of a Greater Worke, Concerning Britaine was a collection of themed historical essays, conceived as a more popular companion to Britannia.
-This was the only book Camden wrote in English, and, contrary to his own misleading description of it in the first edition (1605) as being merely the "rude rubble and out-cast rubbish" of a greater and more serious work (i.e. Britannia), manuscript evidence clearly indicates that he planned this book early on and as a quite separate project.
+Camden's was a collection of themed historical essays, conceived as a more popular companion to Britannia.
+This was the only book Camden wrote in English, and, contrary to his own misleading description of it in the first edition (1605) as being merely the of a greater and more serious work (i.e. Britannia), manuscript evidence clearly indicates that he planned this book early on and as a quite separate project.
 Remaines subsequently ran into many editions.
 The standard modern edition, edited by R. D. Dunn, is based on the surviving manuscript material and the three editions published in Camden's lifetime (1605, 1614, and 1623).
 Editions published after 1623 are unreliable and contain unauthentic material, especially the bowdlerized edition of 1636 by John Philipot.
 Thomas Moule's edition of 1870, of which many copies survive, is based on Philipot's 1674 edition.

 Camden's Remaines is often the earliest or sole usage cited for a word in the Oxford English Dictionary; and further significant early usages (including new words and antedatings) have since been identified.
 Remaines also contains the first-ever alphabetical list of English proverbs, since heavily exploited by the editors of the principal modern dictionaries of proverbs (including those of Burton Stevenson (1949), M. P. Tilley (1950) and the third edition of the Oxford Dictionary of English Proverbs, edited by F. P. Wilson (1970)).
 Scattered through the book are a number of additional proverbs not recorded elsewhere.

 Reges, reginae

 In 1600 Camden published, anonymously, Reges, reginae, nobiles et alii in ecclesia collegiata B. Petri Westmonasterii sepulti, a guidebook to the many tomb monuments and epitaphs of Westminster Abbey.
-Although slight, this was a highly innovative work, predating John Weever's Ancient Funerall Monuments by over thirty years.
+Although slight, this was a highly innovative work, predating John Weever's by over thirty years.
 It proved popular with the public, and two expanded editions appeared in 1603 and in 1606.